rfparedes/suse-hacollect/README.md

 Since there may be things going wrong with the cluster before they are ultimately noticed, leave enough time in the start date to account for this.
 For example, if a node was fenced on 2020-09-12 at 00:23, then use the previous day as the start date and run: suse-hacollect -f 2020-09-11

+## To compile yourself
+Make sure you have go installed then clone the repo and run: go build